olsner/sedition/README.md

 ## Compiling sed programs

 The compiler outputs C code that in turn needs to be compiled to an executable.
-(Integrating the C compilation into sedition is still TODO.)

     ./sed -c [sed flags] -f foo.sed -o foo.c cc -o foo foo.c

 The compiled output currently requires the POSIX regexp API with support for the `REG_STARTEND` flag (a BSD extension, also supported by glibc).
-Eventually the regular expressions will be compiled into the C code with re2c or an internal regular expression compiler.
+This will only be used if any regular expressions contain back references which are not yet supported by the internal regular expression compiler.

 Most sedition-specific features are still unimplemented in the compiler, e.g.
 IPC, forks and networking.
-Use the `-I` flag to sedition to disable IPC.
+Use the `-I` flag to sedition to disable IPC, which may remove some unnecessary code and generate more efficient programs.

 To compile and run in one command, you can use the `runsed` wrapper script.